git-ogawa/usbcamGUI/README.md

 # Support

 ## OS
-The Debian-based distributions are supported.
+The Debian-based distributions below are supported.

 - ubuntu 18.04 LTS
 - Raspberry Pi OS (32bit)
 - Windows 10 (partially supported, in development)

 ## Camera
-I verified with cameras listed below. `Raspberry Pi Camera module V2`with Raspberry Pi is also supprted because it can be treated as a USB device with opencv.
+I verified with cameras listed below. `Raspberry Pi Camera module V2`on Raspberry Pi is also supported because it can be treated as a USB device with opencv.

 - Logicool C270